 Lake District Foundation

 The fells of the Lake District are in a healthier state thanks to sales of tasty Grasmere Gingerbread crumbs.

-From every bag sold in the shop we donate £1 to Nurture Lakeland who work hard preserving the well-used footpaths winding across our distinctive landscape.
+From every bag sold in the shop we donate £1 to Lake District Foundation who work hard preserving the well-used footpaths winding across our distinctive landscape.